-- Staff will use gloves and a face mask while handling your items to reduce possible transmission risk.
+- Staff will use gloves while or wash their hands before handling your items to reduce possible transmission risk.

 - The pickup box will be wiped down with disinfectant between pickups.

-- Items returned are quarantined for a week before handling and covers disinfected afterwards.
+- Items returned are quarantined for a week before handling.